timecounts/parallel-transpile/README.md

 Usage: parallel-transpile [options] -o outputDirectory inputDirectory

   -h, --help          display this help message
+  -v, --version       output version number
   -w, --watch         watch input directories for changes -o, --output        the output directory
+  -p, --parallel      how many instances to run in parallel
-  -t, --type          add a type to be converted, see below
-                        (can be called multiple times)
+                        (defaults to number of CPUs) -t, --type          add a type to be converted, see below (can be called multiple times)